 The I-751 affidavit is not mandatory, but it’s strongly suggested by many attorneys.
 What’s more, strong evidence of a bona fide marriage may help petitioners avoid the I-751 interview.
 Affidavits are most useful when the petitioner’s evidence of a bona fide marriage is weak and possibly insufficient.

-I-751 Affidavit is Not Proof
+An Affidavit is Not Primary Evidence

 An I-751 affidavit can never replace strong, objective evidence that a bona fide marriage exists.
 The best evidence of a genuine, good faith marriage includes proof of having children together, joint finances (such as bank accounts, insurance, and retirement plans) and jointly owned property.
 These documents demonstrate that the couple lives together and is planning for the future together.